-Our backyard came complete with hundreds of ill-placed decorative rocks, a mysterious pile of crumbled concrete pieces inside of a rotted tree stump, a patch of persistent and ever-spreading weeds, a rusty-ugly metal shed, out of control plants/trees of all kinds, creepy angel and toad statues, a pond buried somewhere in a back corner, and just a general lumpy/unevenness.
+Our backyard came complete with hundreds of ill-placed decorative rocks, a mysterious pile of crumbled concrete pieces inside of a rotted tree stump, a patch of persistent and ever-spreading weeds, a rusty metal shed, out of control plants/trees of all kinds, creepy angel and toad statues, a pond buried somewhere in a back corner, and just a general lumpy/unevenness.
 I’ve spent a lot of time out there cleaning up and moving the rocks, planting some new things, reseeding the lawn, making plans for new additions.
-Most often though, I’ve been cursing the previous owners like it was my day job, which is to say I’ve been wasting a lot of time getting angry’d up.
+Most often though, I’ve been cursing the previous owners like it was my day job.

-Mark and I were treating some weeds before dark the other day, just doing the spray thing and having a little hang.
+Mark and I were pulling some weeds before dark the other day, just having a little hang.
 We went over the massive patches and spiky scary things twice and were taking turns bemoaning the pervasive nature of it all when he said “This is kind of fun though…” We hadn’t quaffed the obligatory post-yard work beer yet, so naturally I was confused.
 But his point was that one day we could be out there, looking at the literal and figurative fruits of our labour, full to the brim with pride because we did it ourselves.
 “It’s way better than just walking into something new that’s ready to go, right?”

-And ooobviously he’s right.
-Trying to positively shift the mind away from notions of drudgery and over towards conceptions of adventure has proven to be a difficult daily meditation of sorts.
+Trying to positively shift the mind away from notions of drudgery and over towards conceptions of learning/growth has proven to be a difficult daily meditation.
 It’s been easier with the warmer days and more frequent opportunities to make some progress, so a little cheers to spring’s unavoidable vibe of opportunity seems just right today.
-Celebrations with pizza are decidedly in order.

 I saw this beauty of a pie on Pinterest and was immediately pulled in by the idea of a crust composed of essentially soaked grains.
 I did some rooting around and eventually settled on the idea of combining millet and quinoa for mine.
 The process of making it and the end result reminded me of socca big time, so I definitely loved it.
 The density of the crust makes this so satiating, and as far as figuring and mixing goes, this is a fairly easy gluten-free maneuver for delicious pizza.
-No flour figurin’ and replacement-oriented math, you know?
 I topped it with a savoury and rich caramelized onion cream that will blow your mind, seriously.
-I’m prone to exaggeration on most days, but this pizza is so crucial.

 GF SPRING VEGETABLE PIZZA WITH VEGAN CARAMELIZED ONION CREAM